-Reflection Time in the classroom for up to 5 minutes.
-Pupils will move to the reflection area and use a timer.

-On successful completion of 'Reflection Time' the pupil moves back to the yellow card.

-Wave 2 consequences

-- If red behaviour continues, the child will spend up to 10 minutes out of their class.
+- The child will spend up to 10 minutes out of their class.
 He/she will be sent to a buddy class with a time-out card.
-A record of this will be made on Arbor system by the member of staff, the HT/DHT will be informed and the class teacher will inform the parent at the end of the day - If, on return to the class, the red behaviour continues, Wave 3 consequences will be put into place.
-However, if the child's behaviour improves, he/she will go back to yellow, then blue and then back to green.
-The teacher will look to move the pupil towards green as soon as possible.
+A record of this will be made on Arbor system by the member of staff, the SLT or FLO will be informed and the class teacher will inform the parent. - A single very serious incident will result in the child being sent to the SLT (senior leadership Team) and the incident being recorded on arbor and a call to parents - Extremely poor behaviour or bullying must be reported to the SLT (senior leadership Team) immediately.
+A phone call made to the parents - The SLT will then take one or more of the following courses of action: - Reflection time with the child, using restorative conversation to encourage the pupil to think of strategies to repair situation.
+See Appendix 2 below

-Wave 3 consequences

-- A third red or a single very serious incident will result in the child being sent to the Head or Deputy and the incident being recorded on arbor - Extremely poor behaviour or bullying must be reported to the Headteacher or Deputy Headteacher immediately.
-A phone call made to the parents - The Head or Deputy will then take one or more of the following courses of action: - Reflection time with the child, using restorative conversation to encourage the pupil to think of strategies to repair situation. - Asking the pupil to report back to the Deputy Head or Head at the end of the day. - A phone-call home to inform parents/ carers of the situation, any steps required for improvement and proposed strategies if there is no improvement in the pupil's behaviour. - The parent / carer may be invited to a meeting to discuss their child's behaviour; this may include reviewing and developing pupil targets or developing an Individual Behaviour Plan.
+- Asking the pupil to report back to the SLT member at the end of the day. - A phone-call home to inform parents/ carers of the situation, any steps required for improvement and proposed strategies if there is no improvement in the pupil's behaviour. - The parent / carer may be invited to a meeting to discuss their child's behaviour; this may include reviewing and developing pupil targets or developing an Individual Behaviour Plan/THRIVE Action Plan with Senco/FLO/SLT - On occasions when there is no improvement over a period of time a Behaviour Improvement plan (BIP) which result in a child spending a set time in another DCAT school (supported by a staff member).
+The aim of this BIP is prevent further serious incidents leading to a possible suspension or exclusion (see Exclusion Policy) - The number of Behaviour Incident logs on arbor will be sent as a notification to the SLT so that SLT can monitor behaviour incidents.

-At all times, the aim is for the pupil to return to class and get back to green.

-- The number of Behaviour Incident logs on arbor will be emailed to the SLT so that SLT have a record of the number of times a child has received one. - For continual unacceptable behaviour, or in case of serious verbal or physical violence, the child may be excluded from school.
-This could take the form of a suspension, or on very rare occasions, may take the form of a permanent exclusion

-Foundation Stage

-In the foundation stage, adults discuss with the school rules with the children and praise the children when they are followed.
-Each class generates their own set of rules which the children sign and a copy is given to parents, this is referred to throughout the year.